How Long Should Women’s Pants Be? A Complete Hemming Guide by Style

-One of the most popular questions I get from readers is what is the proper length to hem pants?
+One of the most common questions I get from readers: how long should my pants actually be?
 Years ago, there was a cut-and-dry answer, but these days, even hemlines get caught up in fashion trends.
-However, there are some classic guidelines to follow if youโre looking for a traditional cut or how to hem your trousers for the office.
-Below, I share how to determine the proper pant length for women in 2024 for a range of pant and shoe styles.
+However, there are some classic guidelines to follow if you’re looking for a traditional cut or how to hem your trousers for the office.
+Below, I share how to determine the proper pant length for women with a full update for 2026 incorporating the most popular pant styles, shoe trends, and size inclusion.

 Why Proper Pant Length Matters